greg-js/arch-wiki-md-repo/wiki/_content/Users and groups.md

 Otherwise the file creator's default group (usually the same as the user name) is used.

+If a GID change is required temporarily you can also use the _newgrp_ command to change the user's default GID to another GID at runtime.
+For example, after executing `newgrp _groupname_` files created by the user will be associated with the `_groupname_` GID, without requiring a re-login.
+To change back to the default GID, execute _newgrp_ without a groupname.

 ### Example adding a system user

 System users can be used to run processes/daemons under a different user, protecting (e.g. with [chown](/index.php/Chown "Chown")) files and/or directories and more examples of computer hardening.